-If save_file is specified, rogue will be restored from the specified saved game file.
-If the -r option is used, the save game file is presumed to be the default.
+If save file is specified, rogue will be restored from the specified saved game file.

-The -s option will print out the list of scores.

-The -d option will kill you and try to add you to the score file.
+- -r Restores a saved game.
+The save game file is presumed to be the default. - -s Prints out the list of scores. - -d Kills you and tries to add you to the score file.